shahzaib-munwar/Model-Evaluation-Project-/README.md

   Clean binary classification dataset, ideal for teaching evaluation metrics --

+**LIBRARIES REQUIRED**
 --
-**LIBRARIES REQUIRED**
   USER SHOULD MUST HAVE THE FOLLOWING LIBRARIES AND FRAMEWORK OF PYTHON LANGUAGE INSTALLED TO GET DONE WITH THE PROJECT PANDAS
   NUMPY
   SEA BORN
   MATPLOTIB
   SICKIT LEARN
-  --

   USERS CAN ALSO INSTALL THESE LIBRARIES BY WRITTING THE "PIP INSTALL PANDAS, NUMPY, SEABORN, MATPLOTLIB, SICKITLEARN" IN THE TERMINAL
-  --

   USERS CAN ALSO INSTALL THESE LIBRARIES BY GIVING THE EACH PIP COMMAND FOR EACH LIBRARY SEPARETLY.
 --
 --
 **Lab Structure**
 --
-Install & import libraries\n
+Install & import libraries
+--
    Load and explore dataset
    Train-test split
    Feature scaling
    Logistic Regression (train, evaluate, confusion matrix) KNN (train, evaluate, confusion matrix)
    Random Forest (train, evaluate, confusion matrix) Model comparison table
    ROC curves
    Best model selection
    Addditional  tasks (KNN & Random Forest tuning) Reflection questions
---

 ## IDE USED :
 VS CODE INTEGRATED JUPYTER NOTEBOOK